 This brilliant red-and-white landmark is a joy to photograph from many angles.
 Here are a few favorite spots:

-• Zojoji Temple – The juxtaposition of ancient temple roofs and the futuristic tower is iconic.
+- Zojoji Temple (opens in new tab) – The juxtaposition of ancient temple roofs and the futuristic tower is iconic.

-• Shiba Park – Wide open lawns provide a classic postcard view.
+- Shiba Park (opens in new tab) – Wide open lawns provide a classic postcard view.

-• Momiji Valley Steps – Especially beautiful in autumn, these steps frame the tower with vibrant foliage and a romantic touch.
+- Momiji Valley Steps – Especially beautiful in autumn, these steps frame the tower with vibrant foliage and a romantic touch.

 5. Discover Peace at Tokyo’s Meiji Shrine

 Tucked between the urban sprawl is one of Tokyo’s most sacred spaces: the Meiji Shrine (明治神社 - meiji jingū).
-Enveloped by a forest of over 100,000 trees, each donated from across Japan, this Shinto sanctuary offers a sense of stillness—an oasis of tradition amid the city’s constant momentum.
+Enveloped by a forest of over 100,000 trees (opens in new tab), each donated from across Japan, this Shinto sanctuary offers a sense of stillness—an oasis of tradition amid the city’s constant momentum.

 Completed in 1920 to honor Emperor Meiji and Empress Shōken, who guided Japan’s transformation during the Meiji Restoration.